-Swimming pool safety is an absolute must for any pool or spa, regardless of the type! this can be above ground pools, indoor pools or an outdoor in-ground.
-Water safety tips, local or international must be established and followed by every pool owner or water facility manager.
+Swimming pool safety guidelines and operating procedures are an absolute must for any pool or spa, regardless of the type!
+This can be above-ground swimming pools, indoor swimming pools or an outdoor in-ground swimming pool.
+Water safety guidelines and tips, local or international must be established and followed by every swimming pool owner or water facility manager.

 This is an ongoing safety process that must be carried out on a daily basis even if the pool is not in use.
 Swimming pools and spas are very complex systems that comprises of many electrical and mechanical components which help to make the water safe for all patrons.

-There should be a standard swimming pool safety equipment list which operators must go through daily to ensure that they are meeting the industry standards for a safe environment.
-This process helps to ensure that equipment are operating at optimum and that pool water are well balanced and safe to enter.
+There should be a standard swimming pool safety equipment list which operators must go through daily to ensure that they are meeting the industry standards for a safe environment for swimmers.
+This process helps to ensure that all equipment are operating at their optimum and that pool water are well balanced and safe to enter.

-The information provided on here is not intended to offer any form of legal advice.
-Nevertheless, it's in your best interest as a owner or operator of any aquatic facility, to seek professional consultation from your lawyer in this situation .
-A lawyer in my opinion, is the best person that can offer you advice on the specifics as they relate to the safety swimming pools and spas.
+A lawyer in my opinion, is the best person that can offer you advice on the specifics as they relate to the safety operations of swimming pools and spas.
 All of which I am sure will be in compliance with all laws, rules and regulations.

 There are certain facts that must be taken into consideration when it comes to the health and safety of swimmers that use any swimming pool or spa!
-If you operate, manage or own a public recreational water facility, you have to make sure that the safety of your patrons is always at he forefront.
-Some of these water safety facts include but are not limited too:
+If you operate, manage or own a public recreational water facility, you have to make sure that the safety of your patrons is always at the forefront.
+Some of these water safety facts include but are not limited to:

-These are just some of the reasons why regulations and swimming guidelines for safe and proper operation of all swimming pools and spas have been created.
+These are just some of the reasons why regulations and swimming pool operating guidelines for safe and proper operation of all swimming pools and spas have been created.

 There several government public regulatory agencies that are involved with implementing strict regulations and guidelines that ensure the health and water safety for kids and adults during their time in and around a swimming pool or spa.
 These agencies are as follows: